-The mental ability needed to execute a valid will is “testamentary capacity.”
-This is not a rigorous requirement.
-Forgetfulness or even the inability to recognize friends doesn't, by itself, establish incapacity.
+The mental ability needed to create a valid will (called "testamentary capacity") isn't a tough standard.
+Forgetfulness or even the inability to recognize friends doesn't, by itself, prove incapacity.

-A will can also be declared invalid if someone proves in court that it was procured by "undue influence.”
-This usually involves some evil-doer who occupies a position of trust -- for example, a caregiver or adult child -- manipulating a vulnerable person to leave all, or most, of his property to the manipulator instead of to the people who would have been expected to receive it.
+You can get a will declared invalid if you prove in court that it was obtained by "undue influence."
+That usually involves someone in a position of trust—like a caregiver or adult child—manipulating a vulnerable person to leave all, or most, of their property to the manipulator instead of to the people who would have been expected to receive it.

 About half the states allow handwritten, unwitnessed wills to be admitted to probate.
 These documents are called "holographic wills" and must be written and signed entirely in the handwriting of the person making the will.
 (Some states also require that they be dated.)

 Because there are no witnesses, holographic wills are easier to challenge than standard wills (with witness signatures).
 In states that don't allow holographic wills, these wills are simply invalid.
 In states that do allow them, the probate court must be satisfied that the document is actually in the deceased person's handwriting and was intended to serve as a will.